Bribie Island emergency works

 The Bribie Island Emergency Works aim to address the significant environmental challenges caused by breakthroughs along Bribie Island resulting from recent cyclone activity, which has threatened coastal communities, the stability of the island and Pumicestone Passage.

-The emergency works will:
+The emergency works have:

 The purpose of the emergency works is to provide immediate protection for the Pumicestone Passage and Golden Beach coastline whilst long-term solutions are investigated and developed.